Episode #354 (Originally aired 5/15/15)

 And it's like, meanwhile, across the pond, our competitors are just handing us our lunch, right?

-They're creating broadband that is is incredibly fast and wind farms, and they're doing actually exactly what we taught them to do in the post-war period, which was a mixed economy, which is, you know, it's going to take some government.
+They're creating broadband that that is incredibly fast and wind farms, and they're doing actually exactly what we taught them to do in the post-war period, which was a mixed economy, which is, you know, it's going to take some government.

 It is actually going to take some government because there are some things that we can't do ourselves and that no individual company can afford to do.
+Heather, I'm actually with you.

 I think government should build roads.
+I think that's a good thing.

+Here's the problem.
 There's a bridge in Bayonne that is being rehabbed, okay?
+They wanted to start rehabbing about seven years ago.

+It's not even a new bridge.
 It's an existing bridge they're going to fix.

 So far, they've gone through 47 permits from 19 environmental agencies.
+It still isn't approved.

 The average amount of time it takes to approve a new road project, I mean, roads are simple, is eight years.
+I mean, we have a sclerotic system at this point whereby we can't do anything.

 There are no shovel-ready jobs.
+Presidential issues.

-But President Obama talked about getting rid of regulations like that, not all regulations, but just a common sense approach, I can't help but feel that the reason why this train crashed is because while Obama is president, any victory for him is a
+I can't help but feel that the reason why this train crashed is because while Obama is president, any victory for him is a

 yeah, we can't have a victory for America because Obama is the president.
+Bill, and that

 no, come on.